junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Even for saving the world, again?"
 Lucifer grinds ruthlessly.
 "Even for saving your brother and your best buddy, and your dear mommy and daddy?"

-"No -- And my parents are already dead, can't believe you're still using them as bait."
+"No -- And my parents are already dead, can't believe you're still using them as baits."
 Sam snorts.

 Lucifer looks at him like a teacher looking at a slow student.
 "Sam, Sam," he says with a half-hearted sigh.
 "Where did dead souls go nowadays?
-I thought you already knew that.
+I thought you already figured that out.
 Meeting your proxy Dad is one thing, what do you say, ready to meet your real Dad now?"

 Sam freezes.

 After quickly putting the mute button back on the Devil and closing the dungeon door again, he runs up the stairs two steps at a time.

 "Dean -- we need to find Mom and Dad.
-NOW."
+NOW!"

 <br>